PUTTING PEOPLE AND THE WORLD WE LIVE IN AT THE HEART OF WHAT WE DO

 MANAGING CARBON

 We have developed and published a carbon management plan setting out our commitment to reach Net Zero Carbon by 2030.
 This details the 2008-2009 baseline (Appendices 16.1 and 16.2) and milestone carbon reduction targets between now and 2030 (Section 3.2), as well as setting out the projected expenditure/budget for achieving this target (Appendix 16.3).
-An annual budget is produced to support the projects for the upcoming year which are required to deliver against the plan (this is included as Appendix 5 in our Environmental Sustainability Report).
-As referenced in section 15, the Net Zero Carbon Plan has been signed off by the University Executive Board (UEB) and will be managed on a day-to-day basis by Sustainability Services, overseen, monitored and directed by the Environmental Sustainability Committee (ESC).
-Performance against the plan is monitored and reported on to the ESC, as well as to UEB (via ESC), through our annual Environmental Sustainability report.
+An annual budget is produced to support the projects for the upcoming year which are required to deliver against the plan (this is included as Appendix 2 in our Environmental Sustainability Report).
+As referenced in section 15 Governance, the Net Zero Carbon Plan has been signed off by the University Executive Board (UEB) and will be managed on a day-to-day basis by Sustainability Services, overseen, monitored and directed by the Environmental Sustainability Committee (ESC).
+Performance against the plan is monitored and reported on to the ESC, as well as to UEB (via ESC), and through our annual Environmental Sustainability report.
 This report is also made publicly available via our website.
 ESC and UEB both have senior management representation.
 The committees list provides details of the roles/representatives that sit on our committees.

 We recognise the importance of our wider impact outside of scope 1 and 2 emissions and have therefore reported on our scope 3 emissions within the carbon plan (Appendices 16.1 and 16.2).
 A number of scope 3 emissions are included within the scope of our carbon reduction target, with other areas identified for further investigation and potential future action (Figure 2).